-C. The burden of proof at the hearing shall be upon the Commonwealth to prove to the court beyond a reasonable doubt that the committed person remains a sexually violent predator.
+C. The burden of proof at the hearing shall be upon the Commonwealth to prove to the court beyond a reasonable doubt by clear and convincing evidence that the committed person remains a sexually violent predator.

-D. If the court finds, based upon the report and other evidence provided at the hearing, that the committed person's condition has so changed that he is no longer a sexually violent predator, the court shall (i) release the committed person from confinement if he does not need inpatient hospitalization and does not meet the criteria for conditional release set forth in § 37.1-70.13, provided the court has approved a discharge plan prepared jointly by the hospital staff and the appropriate community services board or (ii) place the committed person on conditional release if he meets the criteria for conditional release, and the court has approved a conditional release plan prepared jointly by the hospital staff and the appropriate community services board.
+D. If the court finds, based upon the report and other evidence provided at the hearing, that the committed person's condition has so changed that he is no longer a sexually violent predator, the court shall (i) release the committed person from confinement if he does not need inpatient hospitalization and does not meet the criteria for conditional release set forth in § 37.1-70.13, provided the court has approved a discharge plan prepared jointly by the hospital staff and the appropriate community services board by the Department of Mental Health, Mental Retardation and Substance Abuse Services or (ii) place the committed person on conditional release if he meets the criteria for conditional release, and the court has approved a conditional release plan prepared jointly by the hospital staff and the appropriate ecommunity services board Department of Mental Health, Mental Retardation and Substance Abuse Services.
 However, if the court finds that the committed person remains a sexually violent predator, it shall order that he remain in the custody of the Commissioner for secure inpatient hospitalization and treatment.